Maxicaa/Alt-Sentence-Selector/README.md

 # 2. How to use it ?

 Just maintain the ALT key when clicking on a sentence to select it.
+This can be useful if you frequently copy texts from website in your mails or documents (e.g. text quote, extract of a section of a law).

 Some texts are not currently supported depending how the text is formatted.
 For example, as the extension does not yet recognize a carriage return in a youtube comment, clicking on a first sentence of a paragraph will also select the last sentence of the previous paragraph.

 # 3. Q & A